grushkom/cs143finalproj/README.md

 Picam is a HTML/CSS/JS interface for the Raspberry Pi camera, which is accessible over the local access point.

-In order to launch picam, make sure your RPi, as well as all other devicea are connected to the same mobile hotspot, while RPi has [Apache2](https://httpd.apache.org).
+In order to launch picam, make sure your RPi, as well as all other devices are connected to the same mobile hotspot, while RPi has [Apache2](https://httpd.apache.org).
 Check the status of the server by running the following in the terminal:

     sudo service apache2 status